samarthgaggar/SamarthGaggar/README.md

 ## About Me

 I'm a sophomore at Dublin High school, interested in AI and ML Development.
-Some activities I enjoy are Developing, Research, Robotics, and more!
+Some activities I enjoy are Research, Robotics, and more!

 Interests: Mechanistic Interpretability, LLM Reasoning, Trustworthy Machine Learning, LLM Behavior Analysis